 Finishing up + moving all of the data into place

-With your iTunes library solely referencing local media, you can finally start tidying things up and then finish this migration…
+With your iTunes Library solely referencing local media, you can finally start tidying things up and finish this migration:

-Enjoy your newly reconsolidated library!
-Also, consider grabbing Google Music Manager and syncing your music (one-way only) to the Android-compatible Google Play service.
-It's free for up to 20,000 songs… and while it's not as good as iTunes Match, it still offers on-the-go streaming to those devices.
+Enjoy your newly reconciled music library! — Also, consider grabbing Google Music Manager and syncing your music (one-way only) to the Android-compatible Google Play service.
+It's free for up to 20,000 songs… and while it's not as good as iTunes Match, it still offers on-the-go streaming to Android devices.